Education

 Credits 6

 This course includes a study of concepts essential to becoming a teacher leader.
-Basic and advanced strategies in curriculum, instruction, assessment, current research, technology, diversity, leadership, and philosophy are addressed.
-This course is Module I in the Master of Education - Teacher Licensure program.
+Basic and advanced strategies in curriculum, instruction, assessment, current research, technology, educating all students, leadership, and philosophy are addressed.

 Credits 6

 This course focuses on the role of the teacher as leader.
 Candidates demonstrate their understanding of the teacher as leader role by applying relevant concepts to the development of an interdisciplinary unit of study and a personal philosophy statement.
-This course is Module II in the Master of Education - Teacher Licensure program.
 Prerequisite: EDUC 570

 Credits 3